Written by Ari Parker — Updated: Wednesday, August 16, 2023

 ---|---|---|

-The Qualifying Individual Program helps Medicare beneficiaries pay for Part B premiums.
+The Qualifying Individual Program pays for beneficiaries' for Part B premiums.

 Status | Monthly Income Limit | Total Resource Limit |